 Cloning the JSON Forms seed project

-In order to use the JSON Forms seed project, first clone the project:
+In order to use the JSON Forms React seed project, first clone the project:

-When this finishes, switch directories and execute npm start (if you don’t have npm installed, please see here for detailed instructions on how to do so).
-Any local webserver should now display a very basic form in action.
-You can also open the index.html to see for yourself.
-The schema and UI schema that this template is based on can be found in the js/ subdirectory of the project (schema.js and ui-schema.js respectively).
+When this finishes, switch directories and execute npm install followed by npm start (if you don’t have npm installed, please see here for detailed instructions on how to do so).
+The local webserver should now serve a single page application with a very basic form in action.
+The schema and UI schema that this template is based on can be found in the src/ subdirectory of the project (schema.json and uischema.json respectively).

 You’ll now need a EMF Forms View Model which can be exported.
 We’ll use the EMF Forms ‘Make it happen’ example model in this case.
 To create the example project, select: